-Event publication enables consumers to discover new event types as they are offered by suppliers.
-Event publication requires the following actions from client consumers and suppliers:

-- Suppliers advertise event types that they can provide by calling offer_change(). - On connecting the consumer to the event channel, consumers call obtain_offered_types() on their proxy suppliers to discover which event types are currently available. - The consumer's implementation of offer_change() evaluates changes to the channel's publication list and acts accordingly.

-The following topics are covered in this section:

-Advertising Event Types page 120

-Discovering Available Event Types page 122

-Implementing offer_change() page 126
+Overview Event publication enables consumers to discover new eve offered by suppliers.
+Event publication requires the follow consumers and suppliers: 51 5 • Suppliers advertise event types that they can provide by calling offer_change().
+On connecting the consumer to the event channel, constain_offered_types() on their proxy suppliers are currently available.
+The consumer's implementation of offer_change() the channel's publication list and acts accordingly. to discover which In This Section The following topics are covered in this section: Advertising Event Types page 120 Discovering Available Event Types page 122 Implementing offer_change() page 126 offer_change()